Study of the Molecular Level Mechanism of Nanoscale Alternating Current Electrohydrodynamic Flow: METHODOLOGY

 \section{METHODOLOGY}

 Classical molecular dynamics (MD) simulations were carried out to investigate the underlying mechanism of alternating current electrohydrodynamic flow.
 The simulation setup consists of an aqueous solution of NaCl confined between two gold nanoplates.
 The schematic depiction of one of the models (model 1) used in this study is shown in Fig. \ref{model}.
-The top Au plate is kept as flexible, where the Au atoms are tethered around their initial lattice positions using a weak harmonic spring potential.
-The bottom gold plate consists of both electrodes placed at a distance and the atoms were kept rigid.
-The dimensions of the Au sheets are L$_x$= L$_y$=5.5 nm and the height of the channel is L$_z$=7 nm.
-The length of both electrodes is D=1.375 nm and the gap between the electrodes is also D=1.375 nm for this particular model.
-There are other models are also investigated with different electrode sizes, and gaps between electrodes.
-Periodic boundary conditions were applied in the $x$ and $y$ directions, and confinement was in the $z$-direction.
+The atoms in the top Au plate are flexible, with the Au atoms tethered around their initial lattice positions using a weak harmonic spring potential.
+The bottom gold plate contains electrodes placed at a fixed distance with rigid atoms.
+The dimensions of the Au sheets are L$_x$ = L$_y$ = 5.5~nm and the height of the channel is L$_z$ = 7~nm.
+The length of both electrodes is D = 1.375~nm and the gap between the electrodes is also D = 1.375~nm for the model shown.
+Other models are also investigated with different electrode sizes and gaps between the electrodes.
+Periodic boundary conditions were applied in the $x$ and $y$ directions, and confinement was in the $z$-direction